sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 I actually started a computation of the same data that goes a bit further than the old table here: http://sage.math.washington.edu/home/wstein/db/congnum/

 However quite a few levels up to 1000 remain: [558, 592, 594, 624, 650, 657, 672, 702, 704, 720, 738, 744, 756, 758, 759, 760, 762, 763, 765, 766, 768, 770, 774, 775, 776, 777, 780, 781, 782, 784, 786, 790, 791, 792, 793, 794, 795, 797, 798, 799, 800, 801, 802, 804, 805, 806, 807, 808, 810, 811, 812, 813, 814, 815, 816, 817, 819, 822, 825, 826, 827, 828, 829, 830, 831, 832, 833, 834, 836, 840, 842, 843, 845, 846, 847, 848, 849, 850, 851, 854, 855, 856, 858, 861, 862, 864, 866, 867, 869, 870, 871, 872, 873, 874, 876, 880, 882, 885, 886, 888, 890, 891, 892, 894, 895, 896, 897, 898, 899, 900, 901, 902, 903, 904, 905, 906, 909, 910, 912, 913, 914, 915, 916, 918, 920, 921, 922, 923, 924, 925, 926, 927, 928, 930, 931, 933, 934, 935, 936, 938, 939, 940, 942, 943, 944, 946, 948, 950, 954, 955, 956, 957, 960, 962, 964, 965, 966, 968, 969, 970, 972, 973, 974, 975, 976, 978, 979, 980, 981, 982, 984, 985, 986, 987, 988, 989, 990, 994, 995, 996, 997, 999]

+It would also be very valuable if we compute the congruence modulus and modular degree modulus (I don't know what the good term for this is) for elliptic curves.
+This data might provide some insight on the discrepency between the two invariants.

 == j-invariants of CM elliptic curves ==